 Scotland is famous for having a rather unpredictable climate.
 Our advice would be to pack for a range of weather conditions which includes warm and waterproof outdoor clothing and appropriate footwear.
-This is particularly relevant if visiting some of our more rural locations.
+This is particularly relevant if visiting some of our more rural locations in the Highlands.

 What is your gratuity policy

 Uniquely Scotland does not have a gratuity policy and any gratuity you may wish to give to your driver/guide must be solely at your discretion.